In the previous chapters, we talked about how AI is affecting Marketing

 to learn why this is important).

 It is well known that the availability of good data is essential in order to leverage the full potential of artificial intelligence.
-But what does that mean for your data?
-And how do you need to prepare your data; make sure you have the right data available to be able to apply AI?
+But what does that mean for your data and how the process of data preparation should look like; Did you make sure you have the right data available to be able to apply AI?

-In this article, we want to share some insights into how AI actually works with data and what you need, as a marketer, to ensure you are able to apply AI on your data.
+In this article, we want to share some insights into how AI actually works with data and what you need, as a marketer, to ensure you are able to apply artificial intelligence to your data.

 5 simple steps to make your data ready for AI